 - Sleep: The 26 guestrooms all have either a patio or balcony (depending on the floor), all of which overlooks the river.

-Staying at Marker 8 Hotel & Marina is a great way to start enjoying the St. Augustine food scene!
+Staying at Marker 8 Hotel & Marina is a great way to start enjoying the St. Augustine food scene, especially when doing the St. Johns River-to-Sea Loop.

 Website / Address: 1 Dolphin Dr, St. Augustine, Florida 32080, United States